-Talk to a Maritime Collision Attorney about Your Rights for Free
+Talk to a Texas Maritime Collision Attorney about Your Rights for Free

 Of course, not all maritime collisions are so dire.
 But, even if a crash doesn’t cause either vessel to capsize, individuals onboard can still suffer severe injuries due to falls, collisions with objects onboard and being struck by moving equipment.
 Injuries from these types of accidents can still be painful and expensive—and they are still injuries for which you may be able to recover just compensation.